georgian-io/LLM-Finetuning-Toolkit/README.md

 <details>
-<summary>Classification: Zero-shot and Few-shot prompting</summary>
+<summary>Classification: Zero-shot prompting VS Few-shot prompting VS Fine-Tuning </summary>

 We use the Newsgroup dataset which is a 20-way classification problem.
 Each document needs to be identified as one of the 20 possible newsgroups.
 To check how quickly LLMs can learn on small number of samples, we compare them with the likes of BERT and Distilbert.
 Following table captures how models perform as we increase the number of training samples.